South Essex Joint Strategic Plan

 The South Essex Joint Strategic Plan

-Work on the JSP is underway with a Project Delivery Board in place, reporting through a Member structure to ASELA, and a timetable and scope agreed.
-A Statement of Common Ground was published in June and is has been formally agreed by all partners, alongside an update to each authority’s Local development Scheme.
+Work on the JSP is underway with a Project Delivery Board in place, and a timetable and scope agreed.
+A Statement of Common Ground was published in June and has been formally agreed by all partners.